SigmaFlowX/Sber-Spread-Trading/README.md

 # About the strategy
-The strategy can be used for any cointegrated assets, but I used SBER and SBERP shares on MOEX.
+The is a classic spread mean-reversion strategy for cointegrated assets.
+Just for certainty I used SBER and SBERP traiding pairs from MOEX.

 A simple linear model is used:
 Price(asset1) = a * Price(asset2) + b + E, <br>
-where E is stationary and mean revearting.
+where E is stationary and mean revearting. <br>
+Linear regression is rolling with window spread_window, which is one of the optimizaed parameters.

 Then the rolling Z-score is calculated for E = a * Price(asset1) - Price(asset2) - b <br>
+Z-score window is another optimized parameter

 Entry conditions: <br>
-If z > z_threshold: short a * SBER and long SBERP <br>
+If z > z_entry: short a * SBER and long SBERP <br>
-If z < -z_threshold: short SBERP and long a * SBERP
+If z < -z_entry: short SBERP and long a * SBERP

 Exit conditions: <br>
-z <= 0 <br>
+z <= z_exit <br>
-z >= 0 <br>
+z >= z_exit <br>

 Walk forward optimization is performed using optuna. <br>
 Fees and included in the model, but not the slippage.